frequency-humming/c-_crow_tests/README.md

 Added Home page with server stats <br />
 Added docker for alpine linux for testing <br />
 Added routes and refresh of main components for mac and linux <br />
-Added routes and refresh of main components for mac and linux <br />
+Added docker image for amazon linux <br />